dubo-dubon-duponey/docker-homekit-volume/README.md

 # What

-Docker image to control the volume of your raspberries.
+Docker image to expose a Homekit accessory controlling the volume of a host running Alsa - typically a raspberry pie.

 This is based on [HomeKit Alsa](https://github.com/dubo-dubon-duponey/homekit-alsa).